Adaptive Weighted Multi-View Clustering: Experiments

 \section{Experiments}

-In this section, we present experimental results on two simulated datasets, one handwritten digit dataset, and one multi-omics dataset.
+In this section, we present experimental results on one handwritten digit dataset and one multi-omics dataset.
 For each dataset, we use six metrics to evaluate the clustering performance: accuracy (ACC), normalized mutual information (NMI), Precision, Recall, F-score, Adjusted Rand index (Adj-RI).
-ACC measures the proportion of equality between the cluster labels and the true labels.
-NMI is a normalization of the mutual information, where mutual information measures the agreement of the two clustering assignments, ignoring permutations of cluster labels.
-The other four metrics are based on the construction of a contingency table between true labels and clustering results.
 For all these metrics, higher values indicate better clustering performance.
-Details and formulas of them are available in \cite{manning2008introduction}.
+Details and formulas of them are available in \citet{manning2008introduction}.
+Empirical studies on the tuning parameters are given in Appendix C.

 In addition, we compare WM-NMF with several competing multi-view clustering algorithms described below: \begin{enumerate} \itemsep0em \item $K$-means: The default \texttt{kmeans} function in MATLAB is implemented to obtain the results.
 There are two strategies: (1) Apply $K$-means independently on each single view, and select the best performance of $K$-means as the final results.
 We denote this strategy as BSV-kmeans.
 (2) Apply $K$-means on the data where all the views are concatenated.
 We denote this strategy as ConcatK.